matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 3. Create the `contracts` and `deploy` folders.
 The former is the place where all the contracts' `*.sol` files should be stored, and the latter is the place where all the scripts related to deploying the contract will be put.

-4. Create the `contracts/Counter.sol` contract and insert the Counter's Solidity code provided at the beginning of this section.
+4. Create the `contracts/Counter.sol` contract and insert the counter's Solidity code provided at the beginning of this section.

 5. Compile the contracts with the following command: